Recommended List

 The interaction of these varieties with the pest, and multiplication of BCN are complex issues influenced by a number of interrelated factors including starting population, cyst viability, sugar content, drilling date, soil type and weather.
 Breeders have their own information on the use of BCN varieties, as does BBRO.
 If you require further guidance or advice discuss with the specific breeder, BBRO or British Sugar Account Manager.

-The 2024 RL includes two varieties that are tolerant to specific ALS herbicides (Conviso).
+The 2025 RL includes three varieties that are tolerant to specific ALS herbicides (Conviso).
 The herbicides for use with these varieties were approved by HSE in March 2019 and were available for the 2020 growing season.
 In the RL trials these varieties were treated with conventional herbicides.
 It is expected that they will have higher yields when treated with the ALS rather than conventional herbicides.
 More details of use of these varieties, including performance when treated with ALS herbicides, are available from the breeders.

 Impurities of the beet from each yield plot are measured in the tarehouse at Wissington at the same time as sugar content.
 The measurements use the current industry standard systems used for the commercial crop.
-These data are are available from the BBRO for information but at present there is no significant difference in impurities between the RL varieties.

 Tolerance to any of the three yellowing viruses is not assessed in the RL trials; the decision on whether to list a such a variety is based on breeder’s claims which are confirmed by the Crop Committee’s Expert Panel.